madeindra/madeindra.github.io/_posts/2024-12-08-money-data-type-in-golang.md

 ---
 layout: post
 title: "Money Data Type in Golang"
-date: "2024-12-08 00:00:00"
+date: "2024-12-08 12:00:00"
-category: ""
+category: "Development"
 image: "/assets/images/2024-12-08-money-data-type-in-golang.webp"
 feature_image: true
-description: ""
+description: "Learn how to handle money data type in Golang without floating-point arithmetic errors using custom type definition and JSON interface implementation."
 keywords:
+  - Golang
+  - Money
-  -
+  - Floating
-  -
+  - Decimal
 comments: true
-archived: true
+archived: false
 ---

-It's a common knowledge that using `Float` (or `Number` in JavaScript, it is `Float64` behind the scene) to store monetary data is a bad idea.
+It's common knowledge that using `Float` (or `Number` in JavaScript, which is `Float64` behind the scenes) to store monetary data is a bad idea.
 If you don't know this yet, try doing `10 / 3` in your choice of programming language.
-I've seen a lot of LinkedIn post ridiculing JavaScript for this.
+I've seen a lot of LinkedIn posts ridiculing JavaScript for this.

 ![Dividing 10 by 3](/assets/others/floating-point-error-1.webp)

-When dealing with user's balance, let's say in US Dollar, we sometimes need to deal with cent value.
-If a user have a balance of US$10.00 and we want to charge them 50 cent (US$0.50), they will have US$9.50 by the end of it.
+When dealing with a user's balance, let's say in US Dollar, we sometimes need to deal with cent value.
+If a user has a balance of US$10.00 and we want to charge them 50 cents (US$0.50), they will have US$9.50 by the end of it.
 Doesn't look wrong, right?

-But what if the user only has US$1.00 and we charge them 70 cent (US$0.70)?
+But what if the user only has US$1.00 and we charge them 70 cents (US$0.70)?

 ![Subtracting 0.70 from 1.00](/assets/others/floating-point-error-2.webp)

-Mentally we already done the calculation and got US$0.30, but again when I tried the code in JavaScript, I got `0.30000000000000004`.
+Mentally we already did the calculation and got US$0.30, but again when I tried the code in JavaScript, I got `0.30000000000000004`.
 Now the customer has more money than they should have.

 > Huh, weird?
 >
 > That couldn't be right.
 Curse you JavaScript!

-I mean, this problem can be found not only in JavaScript, but also in all programming language that uses [IEEE 754](https://en.wikipedia.org/wiki/IEEE_754) standard.
+I mean, this problem can be found not only in JavaScript, but also in all programming languages that use the [IEEE 754](https://en.wikipedia.org/wiki/IEEE_754) standard.
 So Golang has this problem too, run [this piece of code](https://go.dev/play/p/WE25YQNwOZ5) if you don't believe me.

 ## Dealing with Decimal Place

 > So what should we use, then?

 Worry not!
-We have other data type.
+We have other data types.

-Throughout my career, I've seen there are 2 way most developers handle this; either by using `Integer` or `String`.
+Throughout my career, I've seen there are 2 ways most developers handle this; either by using `Integer` or `String`.

 When using `Integer`, we write US$1 as `100`.
 Notice that there is no comma separator on the value.
 This way every calculation can be done in `Integer`, no more floating point issue.
 This way, we will show `100` in API request/response and database to denote US$1.